 - Commenting on Public Content – to post and delete comments on a user’s behalf on public media

-The following features will be removed on December 11, 2018:
+Additional features were removed on December 11, 2018:

 - Commenting – to post and delete comments on a user’s behalf on owned media